UdaraChamidu/Parkinson-s-Disease-Predict/README.md

 - Implement feature selection to remove irrelevant data.
 - Tune hyperparameters for better generalization.
 - Compare with other ML models (SVM, RandomForest).

-## 📜 License
-This project is licensed under the MIT License.

-## 🤝 Contributing
-Feel free to open issues or pull requests to improve this model!

 ---
 **Author:** Udara Chamidu